Enrique Iglesias: 1995–1996: Enrique Iglesias

+Iglesias did not want his father to know about his plans for a music career and did not want his famous surname to help advance his career.
+In secret he borrowed money from his family's nanny and recorded a demo cassette tape which consisted of a Spanish song and two English songs.
+Approaching his father's former publicist, Fernán Martínez, the two promoted the songs under the stage name Enrique Martínez with the backstory of being a singer from Guatemala.
+He was signed by Mexican record label Fonovisa and temporarily moved to Canada to record his first album.

-On 21 November 1995, Iglesias released Enrique Iglesias, a collection of light rock ballads, including hits such as "Si Tú Te Vas" and "Experiencia Religiosa".
-This album, along with Iglesias' next two, was released by the Mexican label Fonovisa.
-The record sold half a million copies in its first week, a rare accomplishment then for an album recorded in a language other than English, going Gold in Portugal within the first week of release, and sold over a million copies in the next three months.
+On 21 November 1995, Iglesias released Enrique Iglesias, a collection of light rock ballads, including hits such as "Si Tú Te Vas" (If You Go Away) and "Experiencia Religiosa" (Religious Experience).
+The record was released by label Fonovisa, along with Iglesias's following two albums.
+The record sold half a million copies in its first week, a rare accomplishment then for an album recorded in a language other than English.
+The record also ended up being certified Gold in another non-Spanish-speaking territory (Portugal) in its first week of release.
+The album sold million copies in its first three months and went Platinum in the United States.

-His song "Por Amarte" was included in Televisa's telenovela Marisol, but with a twist: instead of Por amarte daría mi vida (To love you, I'd give my life), the words were Por amarte Marisol, moriría (To love you, Marisol, I'd die).
-The CD also yielded Italian and Portuguese editions, with most of the songs translated into those languages.
+His song "Por Amarte" was included in Televisa's telenovela Marisol, but with a twist: instead of Por amarte daría mi vida (To love you, I'd give my life), the words were edited to suit the show, with Por amarte Marisol, moriría (To love you, Marisol, I'd die).
+The album also showcased Iglesias's prowess as a polyglot, releasing both Italian and Portuguese editions, with most of the songs being sung in those languages.